natikgadzhi/respawn-io/_posts/hello-world.md

 ---
+title: "New website!
+Obsidian, Next.js, and Vercel."

+excerpt:
+  "I had a couple hours on a Thursday night, and wanted to clean up my website."
 date: "2022-06-16"
-title: New website!
-Obsidian, Next.js, and Vercel.
-excerpt:
-  I had a couple hours on a Thursday night, and wanted to clean up my website.
 ---

 Here's how this thing works: